 Jokhang Temple

 Written by ivana Updated Jul.
-21, 2021
+7, 2021

 Jokhang Temple, located in the center of old Lhasa city, is a prime seat of the Gelugpa (Yellow) sect of Tibetan Buddhism.
 It was first built in 647.
-In 643, the 18 year old Princess Wencheng of the Tang Dynasty (618-907) reached Lhasa.
+In 643, the 18-year-old Wencheng princess of the Tang Dynasty (618-907) reached Lhasa.
 She brought with her a 12-year-old, life-sized statue of Sakyamuni.
 It was believed that the statue was modeled according to the appearance of Sakyamuni and was consecrated by Sakyamuni himself.

 At the time, there were only 3 life-sized statues of Sakyamuni in the world.
 One was 8 years old, another 12 years old, and the last 18 years old.
 Originally, a life-sized statue of Sakyamuni aged 16 was in India.
 However, it sank into the Indian Ocean in the religious war.
 Thus, the 12-year-old relic became the most precious one.
 Songtsen Gampo, leader of the Tubo Kingdom, constructed Ramoche Monastery for Princess Wencheng to house the statue, and he also built Johkang Monastery for his Nepalese Princess Khidzun.
 When Princess Jicheng brought the statue of Sakyamuni from Ramoche Monastery to Jokhang Monastery, it became the new worshiping center.
 After years of expansion, Jokhang Monastery has proudly reached the scale that it has today.